dynatrace-ace/data-access-and-partitioning-codespaces/docs/index.md

 ## All Set!

 Well done!
-With the tenant, and all the collected variables, you should be ready to start the Data Access & Partitioning lab at any time.
+With the tenant, and all the collected variables, you should be ready to start the lab at any time.
 Now just wait until the time of the Hands-on Training

 !!! warning
     Do not create the Codespace yet.
 Codespaces run for a limited amount of time (cores per hour), so we will run the codespace right before the lab start.